clsriram/clsriram.github.io/index.md

 <br/><br/><br/>
 ## Research Interests
 I am currently working on disordered one dimensional quantum systems.
 My work deals with the phenomenon of Many-Body Localization.

+# Education
+Integrated MSc in Physics, Cochin University of Science and Technology, Kochi, Kerala, India.